A practical guide to the Freshdesk ticket API with examples (2026)

 Example 2: Creating a new ticket

-Why you’d do this: You want to automatically create a Freshdesk ticket when something important happens in another app.
-For instance, a critical alert from your server monitoring tool could create a high-priority ticket for your engineering team, or a form submission on your website could land directly in your sales team's queue.
+Why you’d do this: You can automatically create a Freshdesk ticket when an event occurs in another system.
+For instance, an alert from your server monitoring tool could create a ticket for your technical team, or a new form submission on your website could be routed directly into Freshdesk.

 For this, you'd use the POST /api/v2/tickets endpoint.
-You just need to send along a JSON object with all the ticket details, like the customer's email, subject, description, priority, and status.
+You send along a JSON object with the ticket details, such as the customer's email, subject, description, priority, and status.

 import requests